DeadClap/tblrp-docs/penal.md

    * More than 6 plants when such plants in located in a private residence.
 3. Cannabis is legal in the state of San andreas.
 You may apply for a license to grow and distribute to vendors/dispensaries in the sheriff's office.

-\- Violations of Penal Code (6)01 is a misdemeanor with 60 seconds imprisonment and a fine of $1,000.
+\- Violations of Penal Code (6)01 is a misdemeanor with 1 Month imprisonment and a fine of $1,000.

 NOTE: A controlled substance is either a prescription medication or any substance on the following list:[https://www.deadiversion.usdoj.gov/schedules/orangebook/c\_cs\_alpha.pdf](https://www.deadiversion.usdoj.gov/schedules/orangebook/c\_cs\_alpha.pdf) except cannabis (marajuana).